FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 The heraldic term for a cross that does not usually extend to the edges of a shield, flag, canton or panel, but whose ends are formed by three discs – a trefoil or treflee cross (see also ‘cross 2)’, ‘disc’ and ‘trefoil’).

-The heraldic term for a cross which may or may not extend to the edges of a shield, flag, canton or panel, but which has four further crosses (or other charges) arranged around it – a cross cantoned (see also ‘canton 3)’, ‘cross 1)’, ‘cross pattée’ and ‘cross potent’)
+The heraldic term for a cross which may or may not extend to the edges of a shield, flag, canton or panel, but which has four further crosses (or other charges) arranged around it – a cross cantoned (see also ‘canton 3)’, ‘cantoned 1)’, ‘cross 1)’, ‘cross pattée’ and ‘cross potent’)

-From left: Crosses-Cantonée examples; The Kingdom of Jerusalem c1200 (CS); National Flag of Georgia (fotw)
+Tianeti, Georgia (fotw); The Kingdom of Jerusalem c1200 (CS); National Flag of

 Please note as may be seen in the illustrations above, various types of cross can be used to make up a cross cantonée, and that a Jerusalem Cross (constructed of a cross-potent and four Greek crosses or of five crosses-potent) is one specific type.